-What’s worse is that they want to rename it for a truly despicable and truly racist senator who is living in a time when we know racism is a bad thing.
+What’s worse is that they want to rename it for a truly despicable and truly racist senator who created the modern race relations nightmare a reality.
 They want to rename our main airport for the race-baiting Senator Harry Reid!!

 I know, shocking, isn’t it.
 A man who lived in the time when racism was a fact of life, is being demonized in order to be replaced by a man who is a racist in a time we know that it’s WRONG!
 But the Democratic leaders in this state think it’s a better name.
 Welcome to the great State of Nevada!

 I’m not a fan of rewriting history to appease some small group of people.
 And in this case, I am certainly not in favor of the name change for the simple reason is that it doesn’t make sense.
 You are wanting to rename an international airport because you think the man it’s named after was a racist in a time of racism, and you want to rename it for a man who used race as a political weapon when we know racism is wrong.
 How is that better??

 The airport most Las Vegas-bound tourists fly into is actually called The McCarren International Airport.
 It opened in 1948 and was given that name to honor the late Senator from Nevada, US Senator Pat McCarran.
 A member of the Democratic Party who contributed greatly to the development of aviation both in Las Vegas and the United States.

 He’s the one who got Las Vegas to be the home to what is now known as Nellis Air Force Base and all the other projects that have come along because we are home to one of the most sophisticated Military pilot training bases in the world.
 This man’s actions resulted in thousands of new businesses being created.
 The airbase is always creating new technology that is adding thousands of new jobs and businesses into the Las Vegas economy annually.

 And now they want to take that away for the sake of social politics.